UX Research at a Crossroads

 How can teams overcome participant recruitment challenges?

 Recruiting the right users is time-consuming and often constrained by availability and budget.
-Solutions include using panel recruitment, user testing platforms, or remote usability testing tools to widen your pool and ensure diversity.
+Solutions include using u003cstrongu003epanel recruitmentu003c/strongu003e, u003cstrongu003euser testing platformsu003c/strongu003e, or u003cstrongu003eremote usability testing toolsu003c/strongu003e to widen your pool and ensure diversity.

 Why are some companies cutting UX research roles?